madtechsupport/docs/content/manuals/engine/network/packet-filtering-firewalls.md

 ## Docker and iptables chains

-In the `filter` table, Docker sets the default policy to `DROP`, and creates the following custom `iptables` chains:
+In the `filter` table, Docker sets the default policy to `DROP` for the `FORWARD` chain, and creates the following custom `iptables` chains:

 * `DOCKER-USER`